 The process of proposing, negotiating, and implementing a license or acquisition of a clinical asset or approved product is lengthy and complex.
 Other companies, including some with substantially greater financial, marketing, sales, and other resources, may compete with us for the license or acquisition of clinical assets and approved products.
-We have limited resources to acquisitions or inlicensing of third-party products, businesses, and technologies and integrate them into our current infrastructure.
+We have limited resources to identify and execute the acquisition or in-licensing of third-party products, businesses, and technologies and integrate them into our current infrastructure.
 Moreover, we may devote resources to potential acquisitions or licensing opportunities that are never completed, or we may fail to realize the anticipated benefits of such efforts.
 We may not be able to acquire the rights to additional clinical assets on terms that we find acceptable, or at all.